Dendy Sulistyawan: International career

 On 24 September 2022, Dendy made his first cap for the Indonesia national team for a friendly match against Curacao in a 3-2 win.
 A few days later, on 27 September 2022, he scored a goal against the same opponent in a 2-1 victory.

 Dendy scored two goals for the national team in the 2022 AFF Championship tournament, against Brunei and Philippines.

+On 25 March 2023, Dendy scored a goal against Burundi in a 3–1 win in a friendly match.